GeoffOminde/covid-tracker/README.md

 - Modular cells and widgets allow quick adaptation to new datasets or goals
 - Next phase could include **predictive modeling** or a **Streamlit dashboard** for mobile accessibility

----

-Ready for me to generate this markdown block inside your notebook or push it into a new repo?
-Or want a version that mirrors your branding again, if this goes public later?